-Year Septem
+Septen ,

-(in millions) 2015 2014 Change
+(in millions) 2015 2014 Change ;

 Net income attributable to Johnson Controls \$ 1,563 \$ 1,215 29%

-The increase in net income attributable to Johnson Controls was primarily due to higher income from discontinued operations, partially offset by a decrease in income from continuing operations.
+The increase in net income attributable to Johnson Controls was primarily due to higher income from continuing and discontinued operations, partially offset by an increase in the income tax provision.
 Fiscal 2015 diluted earnings per share attributable to Johnson Controls was \$2.36 compared to \$1.80 in fiscal 2014.